-- Reggae Reggae Sauce on Dragon's Den not only provided a Crowning Moment Of Awesome for the show itself but went on to become a successful product in its own right.
+- Reggae Reggae Sauce on Series Dragons Den not only provided a Moment Of Awesome for the show itself but went on to become a successful product in its own right.

 - Neverwhere: There are three or four Crowning Moments of Awesome for two different characters in the TV show (with one being in the book as well).
 First, the Marquis de Carabas, while being tortured slowly to death by two psychopaths, manages to spit blood in his killer's face.
 Later, still recovering from the aforementioned, he takes down a just-fed vampire with his bare hands and, shortly afterwards, faces down the canonical best fighter in the Underside with a crossbow and some well-chosen words and takes her hostage.
 Hunter also gets her moment when, having been gored and trampled by the giant sharp-hooved Beast she's after, she gets up and calls it back.

 - The ending of Newhart, for pulling off probably the best use of All Just a Dream ever.

 - Ed Deline has several over the run of Las Vegas, but one of his best comes after an episode where a developer has falsely accused Danny McCoy of raping her, but secretly offered to drop the charges if Ed would help her get approval for a project in Burma.
 Near the end of the episode, Ed picks up the phone right after Danny leaves the room and says he needs a favor.
 Cut to Ed's meeting with the developer, where he calmly informs her that her project in Burma has been cancelled.
 And two others.
 And the condo in Jersey.
 And the board of her country club would probably like to have a word with her.
 And she'd better not use her credit cards.
 She agrees to drop the charges.
 When Danny asks Ed if he had anything to do with it, he reminds Danny he needs plausible deniability.